daormar/debasher/doc/design_doc_resident.md

 # Input log

-The input log replaces an earlier design that logged a message only when the brain thread reached it, which had five faults: everything waiting in the inbound queue (which has no limit) was lost if the node crashed; a barrier round diverted the `DATA` of a pending port so that it never reached `process_data`; the log was one file per port and epoch, so the order across ports was lost on replay; a message processed after the snapshot but before the round closed was logged in a segment that recovery skipped; and a node that crashed before closing its first epoch replayed nothing.
-This section describes the design as built, organized by topic.

-(Placed right after `FBPProcess` rather than near checkpointing/recovery, and before the `Supervisor` class: `FBPProcess` itself already needs this to replay its own log on restart, and `Supervisor`'s design, next, can build on it too.)
+The input log is what lets a relaunched node return to the state it would have had without the crash.
+A checkpoint holds the node state as it was when a round opened; everything the node received from then on is in its input log, and replaying the log on top of the checkpoint brings the node state up to date.
+The log belongs to the node that receives, in its own execdir, since that is the node that replays it (see "Why not built on `--mirror`, and locality").

+That use sets what the log has to guarantee:

+- A message is logged when a reader thread takes it from its FIFO, not when the brain thread reaches it, so that what waits in the inbound queue, which has no limit, survives a crash of the node.
+- A node has one log, not one per port, in the order in which the brain thread processes its items, so that a replay processes the messages of every port in the same order as the first execution.
+- Every `DATA` reaches `process_data`, also on a port whose marker is still pending in an open round, where a copy of it goes into the channel state besides.
+- A replay starts right after the item whose processing captured the node state, not where the round closed, so that a message processed between the capture and the close is not skipped; a node with no checkpoint yet replays its whole log.

+The section first describes the log itself ("Log structure and record format", "Arrival and positions") and what a checkpoint keeps about it ("The checkpoint's own bookkeeping"), then how a node recovers from it ("Recovery: startup and replay") and how it is kept small ("Pruning and the size cap").
+It ends with how the log carries the end of a writer ("`CLOSE` and closed ports") and the sequence numbers ("Sequence numbers (G5) in the input log"), and with why it is built into `FBPProcess` rather than on the engine's fifo taps ("Why not built on `--mirror`, and locality").
+It comes right after "`FBPProcess` class", whose startup replays the log.

 ## Log structure and record format

 One input log per node, in `<execdir>/log/`, not one per port: everything that arrives at a node (`DATA`, `BARRIER`, `INTERACT`, `CLOSE`) is written to it, in the order the brain thread processes it.
-That order is guaranteed by one lock, shared with pruning (see below), that makes appending the record and queuing the item for the brain thread a single step.
+That order is guaranteed by one lock, shared with pruning (see "Pruning and the size cap"), that makes appending the record and queuing the item for the brain thread a single step.
 Only `DATA` is replayed.

 The log is split into segments, files named `<first pos>.log` after the position of their first record, ordered numerically like a checkpoint's